PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 ## The Underlying GUI Frameworks & Status of Each

-At the moment there are 4 acitvely developed and maintained "ports" of PySimpleGUI.
+At the moment there are 4 actively developed and maintained "ports" of PySimpleGUI.
 These include:

 1. tkinter - Fully complete
 2. Qt using Pyside2 - Alpha stage.
 Not all features for all Elements are done